Supposeduck30/bitcoin-mining-algorithms/README.md

 ## 🕓 Version History
 ### 1.0.0
+- Terminal based
-- Every 1000000 attempts it hasnt found a hash, it prints ("Still mining")
+- Every 1,000,000 attempts it hasnt found a hash, it prints ("Still mining")
 - Once found, it prints ("Found hash") and prints the hash with the nonce

 ## 🚀 How to run